Directed Information on Abstract Spaces: Properties and Variational Equalities: Properties of Directed Information

 \section{Properties of Directed Information}

-In this section, we define the feedforward information $I(X^n\rightarrow{Y^n})$ and the feedback information $I(X^n\leftarrow{Y^n})$ on abstract spaces (Polish spaces), via the Kullback-Leibler distance (or relative entropy), using the basic family of measures ${\bf P}(\cdot|{\bf y})$ on $({\cal X}^{\mathbb{N}},{\cal B}({\cal X}^{\mathbb{N}})),$ and ${\bf Q}(\cdot|{\bf x})$ on $({\cal Y}^{\mathbb{N}},{\cal B}({\cal Y}^{\mathbb{N}})),$ which satisfy consistency condition ${\bf C1}$ and ${\bf C2},$ respectively, and Radon-Nikodym Derivatives (RNDs).
-Once this is established, then following Pinsker \cite{pinsker-book} it will become obvious that directed information permits a representation as a supremum of relative entropy between two distributions, where the supremum is taken over all measurable partitions on a given $\sigma-$ algebra of subsets of a set $\cal Z.$ Further, in a subsequent subsection, we use the definition of directed information in terms of ${\bf P}(\cdot|{\bf y})$ and ${\bf Q}(\cdot|{\bf x}),$ to derive several of its properties, such as, convexity, concavity, lower semicontinuity, with respect to these two families of measures.\\ To present the precise expression for the directed information, following Csisz\'ar \cite{csiszar92}, we first introduce the measures of interest constructed from the basic consistent families of conditional distributions.
-Let ${\cal M}_1({\Sigma})$ denote the set of probability measures on the measurable space ($\Sigma$, ${\cal B}(\Sigma)$).
-Introduce the following notation.
+In this section, we define the feedforward information $I(X^n\rightarrow{Y^n})$ on abstract spaces (Polish spaces), via the Kullback-Leibler distance (or relative entropy), using the basic family of measures ${\bf P}(\cdot|{\bf y})$ on $({\cal X}^{\mathbb{N}_0},{\cal B}({\cal X}^{\mathbb{N}_0})),$ and ${\bf Q}(\cdot|{\bf x})$ on $({\cal Y}^{\mathbb{N}_0},{\cal B}({\cal Y}^{\mathbb{N}_0})),$ which satisfy consistency condition ${\bf C1}$ and ${\bf C2},$ respectively.
+Once this is established, then following Pinsker \cite{pinsker-book}, it will become obvious that directed information permits a representation as a supremum of relative entropy between two distributions, where the supremum is taken over all measurable partitions on a given $\sigma-$ algebra of subsets of a set $\cal Z.$ Further, in a subsequent subsection, we use the definition of directed information in terms of ${\bf P}(\cdot|{\bf y})$ and ${\bf Q}(\cdot|{\bf x}),$ to derive several of its properties, such as, convexity, concavity, lower semicontinuity, with respect to these two families of measures.\\ To present the precise expression for the directed information, we first introduce the measures of interest constructed from the basic consistent families of conditional distributions.
+Introduce the following notation.\\ The set of stochastic kernels by